1

 Atman within a person and Brahman.
 It tells us how we reach a stage

-when we get rid of all bonds and achieve Aatmaanand (
+when we get rid of all bonds and achieve Aatmaanand (vkRekuUn

 various Upanishads, the Brahman is called as